Release Notes

 Previously, it was important to ensure that your scripts did not inadvertently trigger events your script listener was listening for, as this risked causing an infinite loop.
 However, now, self-triggering scripts cannot execute after 1000 runs.
 This restriction means that if a script creates an event that results in the same script running again, ScriptRunner will count the number of times this occurs and reject the 1001st run.
 If this occurs, you will see a log message informing you that Scriptrunner has cut off a self-triggering script loop.

-Additional Supported Fields/Functions for Behaviours
+Additional supported fields/functions for Behaviours

 Check out all the latest Supported Functions and Supported Fields for Behaviours, as we now support the FixVersion/s system field on the Issue view and number custom field types on both the Create and Issue views.